Table of Contents

 Ring Photography Tips: How to Photograph Your Rings at a Three-Quarter Angle Without Fuss

 While jewelry photography is known to be notoriously difficult, the process can be utterly simplified with the right equipment.
 As you’ll see, we’re able to capture a three-quarter angled ring in seconds, although the video tutorial below, which will show you the entire process, lasts for two minutes.
 Continue reading below to see the step-by-step process and the final photos.

-Step 2: Get a little bit of the white sticky tack and place it on to the shadow table followed by your ring.
-You can also place it underneath the ring and mount them stuck together on the shadow table.
+Get a little bit of the white sticky tack and place it onto the shadow table followed by your ring.
+You can also place them underneath the ring and mount them stuck together on the shadow table.
 Follow whichever is more comfortable for you.

 Three-Quarter Angle Shot: Unretouched (captured using a smartphone and the GemLightbox)

 The 5 Essential Ring Photography Tips for Beginners

 Welcome to the second installment of Picup Media’s jewelry-specific how-to guides!
 If you have not read the first installment, click here and read through to learn about the different necklace…